Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 \section{Convex-Polyhedral Surfaces}

 In this section we investigate which graphs can be realized by \emph{convex}-polyhedral surfaces.
-First of all, it is always possible to represent a subgraph or a subdivision of an adjacency graph with slight modifications of the corresponding surface.
-While \emph{trimming} the polygons allows to represent subgraphs, subdivision can be obtained by trimming and inserting chains of polygons.
-Consequently, we obtain the following result formally proved in \cref{app:omitted}. \begin{restatable}{proposition}{subgraphsSubdivisions} The set of adjacency graphs of convex-polyhedral surfaces in~$\mathbb{R}^3$ is closed under taking subgraphs and subdivisions. \end{restatable}
+First of all, it is always possible to represent a subgraph or a subdivision of an adjacency graph with slight modifications of the corresponding surface: \emph{trimming} the polygons allows us to represent subgraphs, while trimming and inserting chains of polygons allows subdivisions.
+Consequently, we obtain the following result.

+\begin{proposition} The set of adjacency graphs of convex-polyhedral surfaces in~$\mathbb{R}^3$ is closed under taking subgraphs and subdivisions. \end{proposition}

+\begin{proof} Obviously the set of adjacency graphs of convex-polyhedral surfaces is closed under vertex deletions.
+It remains to show that it is also closed under edge deletions and edge subdivisions.
+Consider a surface~$\Sur$ and its adjacency graph~$G$.
+We define three operations that locally change~$\Sur$ and describe their effect on~$G$.

+A \emph{corner trim} takes any corner $v$ of $\Sur$ (which may belong to multiple polygons of $\Sur$) and replaces it by a set of new corners, one on each incident side, all at distance $\varepsilon$ from $v$ for some sufficiently small $\varepsilon$; see Figures~\ref{subfig:intial} and~\ref{subfig:corner_trim}.
+Each polygon in $\Sur$ incident to $v$ now uses two new copies of $v$ instead of $v$; observe that the new polygons are still strictly convex.
+The adjacency graph of $\Sur$ does not change under a corner trim operation.

+A \emph{side trim} takes any side $s$ of $\Sur$ and first performs a corner trim on both incident corners.
+This creates two new corners on $s$; we delete these two new corners from the (at most two) polygons incident to $s$; see Figures~\ref{subfig:intial} and~\ref{subfig:side_trim}.
+Note that this operation still preserves strict convexity of any polygons incident to $s$, and that if there were two polygons that shared~$s$, they now no longer share a side.
+Thus, the edge of $G$ corresponding to $s$ is removed.

+Finally, a \emph{subdivide} operation takes any side $s$ of $\Sur$ that is incident to two polygons $P$ and $Q$, and first performs a side trim on $s$.
+Next, we create a new polygon $R$ as follows; for an illustration see \Cref{subfig:intial,subfig:side_subdivide}.
+Let~$m$ be the midpoint of $s$.
+We first add~$m$ to the trimmed versions of both $P$ and $Q$.
+Now, we create two lines $\ell_P$ and $\ell_Q$ parallel to~$s$ that lie on the supporting planes of $P$ and $Q$ on the side of $s$ that contains $P$ or $Q$, respectively.
+The distance $\delta$ of these lines to $s$ is chosen sufficiently small; in particular, we must take $\delta < \varepsilon$.

+We place two new corners on the intersection of $\ell_P$ with the boundary of $P$ and two new corners on the intersection of $\ell_Q$ with the boundary of $Q$.
+Note that the resulting points are coplanar and in convex position; our new polygon $R$ is the convex hull of these points.
+If~$\delta$ is chosen sufficiently small, the polygon $R$ has a nonempty intersection with $P$ and $Q$, but no other polygon of $\Sur$.
+Hence, the subdivide operation creates a new vertex in $G$ that is adjacent to the two original endpoints of the edge that corresponds to $s$, and no other vertices of~$G$. \end {proof}

-The existence of a flat surface with the correct adjacencies follows from the Andreev--Koebe--Thurston circle packing theorem; we include an independent, direct proof in Appendix~\ref{app:omitted}.
+The existence of a flat surface with the correct adjacencies follows from the Andreev--Koebe--Thurston circle packing theorem; we include a direct proof.

+\begin{proposition} For every planar graph~$G$, there exists a flat convex-polyhedral surface \Sur such that $\Gra(\Sur) \simeq G$.
+Moreover, such a surface can be computed in linear time. \end{proposition}